SFDC-Hermes/Lightning-Hermes/_posts/2026-06-14-lwc-parent-child-relationships.md

 ## 3. Communication Patterns with Code Snippets

+### ⚠️ Critical Naming Convention: CamelCase to Kebab-Case Mapping
+Before reviewing the markup, we must understand LWC's strict HTML tag naming rules.
+While JavaScript classes and component folders use `camelCase` or `PascalCase` (e.g., `childComponent`), HTML elements are case-insensitive.
+To bridge this gap, **Salesforce automatically maps any uppercase letter to a lowercase letter preceded by a hyphen (`-`)**.
+* Component Folder: `childComponent` ➔ HTML Tag: `<c-child-component>`
+* Property Name: `displayLabel` ➔ HTML Attribute: `display-label` Failing to apply this kebab-case conversion in your templates will cause the LWC compiler to fail or result in your public properties silently remaining unmapped.

 ### 3.1 Passing Data Down & Invoking Child Methods

 Beyond public properties, a parent can also trigger imperative logic inside a child component by invoking a **Public Method** decorated with `@api`.